 The aim of this procedure is to restore beautiful breasts for patients.
 The breast itself and the areola are surgically adjusted into a youthful and perky position, just like that of natural breasts.
 Here are some common causes for changes to the size and contour of breasts:

 Ptosis, or sagging breasts, leads many patients to seek surgical ways to restore their feminine physique and the confidence of having a full, round bust line.

-Mastopexy involves an incision around the areola which, if needed, continues down the breast with a possible short extension in the fold.
+Mastopexy involves an incision around the areola which, if needed, continues down the breast with an extension in the fold.
 Through this approach, the amount of repositioning and recontouring needed is customized based on the needs of each individual patient.

-The national average cost for mastopexy runs a wide range, based on unique state laws and availability of breast surgery experts.
+The national average cost for mastopexy runs a wide range and varies between each office.
 We remain competitive with many other local offices.
 Please call, e-mail, or come in for more information regarding costs for the procedure.

 Health risks and complications of lifting breasts

 As with most breast enhancement surgery, the risk of operative complications or long-term issues has been greatly reduced over the years.
-Smokers are advised to quit, which ensures that they are a good candidate for surgery.
+Smokers are advised to quit, which can decrease the chances of a problem developing postop.

-Following a breast lift, most patients are able to return to work within a week and get back to strenuous activity after two to three weeks.
-Breast symmetry, sensation and scarring concerns can be addressed with thorough after care and follow-up visits with the surgeon.
-A lift should not affect breastfeeding, since milk glands are often untouched during the procedure.
+Following a breast lift, most patients are able to return to work within a week and get back to strenuous activity after three weeks.
+Breast symmetry, sensation and scarring concerns can be addressed with thorough after care and follow-up visits with Dr. Gorin.
+A lift typically does not affect breast feeding to a substantial degree.